Approved by the Energy, Environment, and Water Policy Committee on January 22, 2018

 - Identifying critical infrastructure that is most threatened by changing climate in a given region and informing decision makers and the public.

-There is strong evidence that the climate is changing and will continue to change.
-Climate scientists project that there will be substantial increases in temperature with related increases in atmospheric water vapor and increases in extreme precipitation amounts and intensities in most geographic regions as a result of climate change.
+There is scientific evidence that the Earth's climate, both global and regional, is changing and will continue to change.
+Climate scientists project that there will be substantial increases in temperature with related increases in atmospheric water vapor and in extreme precipitation amounts and intensities in most geographic regions as a result of climate change.
 However, while there is clear evidence of a changing climate, understanding the significance of climate change at the temporal and spatial scales as it relates to engineering practice is more difficult.

-There is an increasing demand for engineers to address future climate change into project design criteria; however, current practices and rules governing such practices do not adequately address concerns associated with climate change.
-Modeling tools available to climate scientists to project climate change at global and larger regional scales are not adaptable to a local or smaller regional scale for engineering practice without the introduction of higher uncertainty.
-Practices currently employed by engineers to address uncertainties in certain design fields may not be applicable when accounting for uncertainty due to climate change.
-Current engineering design standards, codes, regulations and associated laws that govern infrastructure are currently not structured to allow design adaptation to address climate change.
+There is a growing need for engineers to incorporate future climate change into project design criteria.
+Unfortunately, current practices and rules governing such approaches do not adequately address concerns associated with climate change., Current engineering design standards, codes, regulations and associated laws that govern infrastructure are generally not structured to allow design adaptation to address climate change.

 Climate change poses a potentially serious impact on worldwide water resources, energy production and use, agriculture, forestry, coastal development and resources, flood control and public infrastructure.
 Examples include:

-- Climate extremes such as floods and droughts and other significant variations in hydrologic patterns that may necessitate changes or additions to flood control and public infrastructure to provide adequate public safety and performance.
+- Climate extremes such as floods and droughts and other significant variations in hydrologic patterns that may necessitate changes or additions to flood control and public infrastructure in order to provide adequate public safety and sustainable performance.

 - Changes in frequency and strength of tropical storms that will require changes in coastal protection systems.

-- Changes in ocean levels that will require adaptation of coastal infrastructure, including ports.
+- Changes in ocean levels that will require adaptation of coastal infrastructure, including ports, as well as residential and industrial areas.

-- Changes in permafrost conditions that require retrofitting existing foundations and alterations to foundation design.
+- Changes in permafrost conditions that require retrofitting existing foundations and alterations to foundation and roadway designs.

-- Changes in critical estuary inflows adversely affecting wetlands and habitat.
+- Changes in critical estuary inflows adversely affecting wetlands and wildlife habitat.

-Such impacts could require modified agricultural practices and measures to deal with rising sea levels, water supply and quality, threats to critical infrastructure facilities and the potential for the outbreak of disease.
+Such impacts could require modified practices and measures to deal with rising sea levels, changes in water supply and quality, threats to critical infrastructure facilities and the potential for the outbreak of disease.

-Civil engineers are responsible for the planning, design, construction, operations and maintenance of physical infrastructures, including buildings, communication facilities, energy generation and distribution facilities, industrial facilities, transportation networks, water resources facilities and urban water systems.
-These physical infrastructures have long service lives (50 to 100 years) and are expected to remain functional, durable and safe during that time.
-These facilities are exposed to and are vulnerable to the effects of extreme climate and weather events.
-Engineering practices and standards associated with these facilities must be revised and enhanced to address climate change to ensure they continue to provide acceptably low risks of failures in functionality, durability and safety over their service lives.
+Civil engineers are responsible for the planning, design, construction, operations and maintenance of physical infrastructure, including buildings, communication facilities, energy generation and distribution facilities, industrial facilities, transportation networks, water supply and sanitation systems, and water resources facilities. and urban water systems.
+Most infrastructure typically has long service lives (50 to 100 years) and are expected to remain functional, durable and safe during that time.
+These facilities are exposed to and often are vulnerable to the effects of extreme climate and weather events.
+Engineering practices and standards associated with these facilities must be revised and enhanced to address climate change to ensure they continue to provide acceptably low risks of failures and to reduce vulnerability to failure in functionality, durability and safety over their service lives.

 ASCE Policy Statement 360